pinktaty/Literalura/README.md

 ## Description

 This project is a library management application developed in Java with Spring Framework.
 Its purpose is to connect to the Gutendex API to fetch information about books and their authors in JSON format.
-This data is processed using JsonAlias annotations, stored in a PostgreSQL database via Jakarta Persistence API (allowing CRUD operations through Spring Data JPA), and presented to the user through a command-line interface.
+This data is processed using JsonAlias annotations, stored in a PostgreSQL database via Jakarta Persistence API (allowing and using CRUD operations through Spring Data JPA), and presented to the user through a command-line interface.
 ## Structure

 ### Entry Point